Home

 If you didn't schedule automatic updates, or if you want to force an update manually, you can double click the Daily.bat file anytime.
 Or - even more convenient - you can create a shortcut on your Desktop to the Daily.bat file and double click the desktop icon any time to update SSW.

-If you didn't set up automatic updates during the installation, but would like to start them later, open a DOS window and type something like:
+If you didn't set up automatic updates during the installation, but would like to start them later, you can do so either through the 'at' command or via the Task Scheduler.

 at 03:50 /every:su,m,t,w,th,f,sa C:\ssw\site\setup\daily.bat